learn-co-curriculum/phase-5-portfolio-project/README.md

 * You will complete your MVP by the date it is due
 * You will adhere to the project decisions made by leads/project managers
-* You will communicate issues with your project manager You will be courteous to your classmates, and work together to solve problems You will have properly researched and debugged before escalating to your project leads.
+* You will communicate issues with your project manager
+* You will be courteous to your classmates, and work together to solve problems
+* You will have properly researched and debugged before escalating to your project leads.
+* You will not begin work on your project until you have pitched your MVP and been approved

 ## Final Project